MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/microsoft-defined-bluetooth-hci-commands-and-events.md

 If the controller supports the RSSI monitoring of LE extended advertisements without sampling:

-- The controller shall look for the Service UUID in the 251 octets of the Host Advertising Data and may look in any remaining octets of the Host Advertising Data.
-If the AD section extends beyond the first 251 octets of the Host Advertising Data, the controller shall look for the Service UUID within the part of the ad section that is in the first 251 octets of the Host Advertising Data and may look in any remaining octets of the Host Advertising Data.
+- The controller shall look for the Service UUID in the first 251 octets of the Host Advertising Data and may look in any remaining octets of the Host Advertising Data.
+If the AD section extends beyond the first 251 octets of the Host Advertising Data, the controller shall look for the Service UUID within the part of the AD section that is in the first 251 octets of the Host Advertising Data and may look in any remaining octets of the Host Advertising Data.
 Note: based on fragmentation by the advertiser, the first 251 octets of the Host Advertising Data may span the AdvData of multiple advertising PDUs.
 Scanners should take care to limit the number of AuxPtrs that they follow, to avoid following excessively long chains of PDUs.

 - The controller shall track based on a per device address per advertising set basis.
 The controller shall propagate a [HCI_VS_MSFT_LE_Monitor_Device_Event][ref_HCI_VS_MSFT_LE_Monitor_Device_Event] for each advertising set that matches the Service UUID even if the advertisement comes from the same device.